Last updated on June 11th, 2023

 Take 2 pounds of English cucumbers and cut them lengthwise in half.
 As shown in the photo above (and as illustrated in the video), use the tip of a spoon to scrape out seeds.
 Throw the seeds on the compost pile.

 Cut the cucumbers into rough chunks and put them in the jar of an electric blender.

 Then add to the blender a big handful (about one cup) of fresh mint leaves…

 The zest and juice of 2 limes…

-And some salt, pepper, sugar, and a splash of either heavy cream or plain water.
+And some salt, pepper, honey, and a splash of either heavy cream or plain water.
 Blend at high speed until thoroughly pureed — 15-30 seconds.

 Now add the Greek yogurt.
 Blend at high speed until the yogurt is incorporated — about 10 seconds.

 Taste carefully for seasonings!
 You might like to add more salt.
-Or more sugar.
+Or more honey.
 Pour the works into a pitcher, and refrigerate until the soup is quite cold — at least 3 hours.

-You’ll find lots of serving suggestions in the video.
 Just be sure to serve the soup cold, and garnished, if you wish, with finely-minced cucumber or, much easier, thin slices of cucumber and perhaps a tiny sprig of fresh mint.
 Chopped or thinly-sliced basil leaves make a delightful garnish as well.
 Enjoy!